xuanngo2001/mtran/readme.md

-`mtran` copies and verifies integrity of files.
+`mtran` copies huge directory and verifies files integrity.

 # Goal
-* Mass copy and verify integrity of files.
+* Copy huge directory and verifies files integrity.
 We are dealing with terabytes of data and hundred thousands of files.
-* Re-copy file if integrity test failed.
+* Re-copy files if integrity test failed.
 * Resilient to interruptions.
-It should pick up where it left.
+It should pick up where it left off.

 # Tools looked
 * `rsync --checksum` only uses hashes to see if a file needs to be updated.
 It doesn't perform a hash comparison afterward.
 It is not resilient to interruptions.